redbeardymcgee/podbox/README.md

 > ```bash
 > systemctl disable --now firewalld
 > ```

+> [!TODO] Should be able to set up good firewall with only 80/443 open.

 Enable the socket-activated cockpit service and allow it through the firewall.